 - Mix Italian seasoning, salt and pepper together and pour onto a large plate.
 Coat each chicken thigh with seasoning, then place directly into a large skillet (I used my cast iron skillet).

 - Sear the chicken for 6-7 minutes per side, or until chicken is cooked all the way through.
-You may need to add 1 tbsp oil to the skillet.
+You may need to add 1 tablespoon oil to the skillet.
 Once chicken is cooked, use kitchen tongs to remove chicken.

 - In that same skillet, combine all of the sauce ingredients and reduce heat to medium-low, stirring for a few minutes until cheese has melted.
 Simmer mixture for 5 minutes or so, which will allow it to thicken.
 Place chicken back in skillet and top it with fresh basil.